 ISSS is not authorized to approve exceptions.
 For exception-related questions, please contact the Office of Student Health Benefits.

 If you do not purchase the U of M insurance for yourself and your dependent(s), and do not qualify for an exception as approved by the Office of Student Health Benefits, you will not be eligible to use ISSS’s services during your stay at the University.
 These services include:

 The U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) regulations require J-1 scholars and their J-2 dependents to carry health insurance that meet specific minimum standards.
 Health insurance must be maintained from the day you arrive in the U.S. through the entire duration of your J-1 program.

 If you willfully fail to carry health insurance for yourself or your dependents after your program effective date, the U of M must terminate your J-1 program and report this to the U.S. Department of State.

-Health care in the U.S. is complicated and very expensive.
+In addition to the regulatory reasons for carrying health insurance, health care in the U.S. is complicated and very expensive.
 One illness or injury can financially devastate you and your family (one day in the hospital can cost well over $10,000).
 International scholars and their dependents are not eligible to use U.S. government or Minnesota-paid public assistance programs.
-They must have health insurance to pay for health care.
 Health insurance is designed to prevent depletion of your savings if an accident or illness occurs.

-On July 31, 2008, a letter from Robert Jones, Senior Vice President for System Academic Administration, was sent to the DDS list reminding departments that the U of MN requires all international scholars to enroll in the University sponsored health insurance.
-See the letter by clicking here.
+On July 31, 2008, departments received a letter from Robert Jones, Senior Vice President for System Academic Administration, stating the U of M requires all international scholars to enroll in the University sponsored health insurance.